 Nevada County was established in 1851 at the height of the gold rush.
 It covers 974 square miles.
 Nevada County is a rural county that extends from the foothills to into the Sierra Nevada Mountains with its highest point reaching 9,152 feet.
 There are three distinct population centers within the County.
-In the eastern portion of the county is the Town of Truckee located in the Sierra Nevada.
+In the Eastern portion of the County is the Town of Truckee located in the Sierra Nevada.
 This is the fastest growing area of the county.
-The other population centers are approximately 60 miles away in the western portion of the county, those being the Cities of Grass Valley and Nevada City.
+The other population centers are approximately 60 miles away in the Western portion of the County, those being the cities of Grass Valley and Nevada City.
 Nonetheless, 67% of the county's population resides in unincorporated areas.
 US census data puts the county population at 98,292.
-(Census.Gov)

-The population in Nevada County is fairly dispersed as illustrated by 62% of the population living in unincorporated areas.
+(Census.Gov) The population in Nevada County is fairly dispersed as illustrated by 67% of the population living in unincorporated areas.
 Also, given the topography of the county, there is a high level of disconnectedness from the city centers.
 The same goes for juvenile crime.
-There doesn't seem to be a pattern or prevalence relative to neighborhoods or parts of the county.
-Given the diverse recreational opportunities available in the county there are areas such as Truckee that receive a significant number of juvenile referrals from juveniles residing out of the county for behaviors related to them being in Nevada County for vacation and/or other recreational activities.
-As far as schools go, the current populations in our schools is down about 50% from their peak about a decade ago.
-There has been a decline of about 25% in the entire juvenile demographic over the past decade.
+There doesn't seem to be a pattern or prevalence relative to neighborhood or part of the county.
+Given the diverse recreational opportunities available in the county there are areas such as Truckee that get a significant number of juvenile referrals from juveniles residing out of the county for behaviors related to them being in Nevada County for vacation and/or other recreational activities.
+As far as schools go, there are 4 juvenile officers who function as School Liaison Officers, and they service all of the schools in western Nevada County on an as-needed basis.
+They are assigned to regularly support 5 of the schools that were deemed to be at a higher risk than others.
+There is 1 officer servicing Truckee schools.
+The current population at these schools is down about 50% from their peak about a decade ago.
+There has been a decline of about 25% in the entire juvenile demographic as a whole over the past decade.
 We have also looked at socio-economic issues at these schools, as determined by the number of students receiving free or reduced lunches, when deciding on resource allocation.
-Our delinquency referral rates are currently extremely low (partly due to the Covid-19 pandemic) but generally coincide with population trends.
+Additionally, we have looked at the suspension and expulsion rates, the California Healthy Kids survey data, and maltreatment referrals for local schools.
+Given the data we have focused our efforts on a handful of schools in Grass Valley and Penn Valley.
+That being said, our delinquency referral rates are still extremely low (partly due to the pandemic) and generally coincide with population trends.
 For example, Truckee and Grass valley have the highest number of referrals as they have the greatest concentration of youth in the county.